 The key to making this year’s goals stick is to make them small and easily attainable.
 Saying “I’m going to save money by never going out to eat again!” or “This year, I’m giving up caffeine and sugar — no more soda or donuts for me!” isn’t the best idea.

-But if you break your New Year’s Resolution down into realistic goals, there’s an excellent chance you’ll stick with it throughout the new year.
+But if you take your New Year’s Resolution and break it into realistic mini-goals, there’s an excellent chance you’ll stick with it throughout the new year.

 For instance, you’d have a better chance of keeping your resolution to saving money by never going out to eat again if you broke it down into smaller chunks.
 It might look something like this: